rocwg/note-kotlin/docs/tool-kotlin/11-Generics.md

 }
 ```

 Storing a value in a variable is allowed only when the value type is a subtype of the variable type; for instance, the type `Int` of the variable initializer `i` is a subtype of the variable type `Number`, so the declaration of `n` is valid.
 Passing an expression to a function is allowed only when the type of the expression is a subtype of the function parameter type.
-In the example the type `Int` of the argument `i` isn’t a subtype of the function parameter `String`, so the invocation of the `f` function doesn’t compile.
+In the example the type `Int` of the argument `i` isn’t a subtype of the function parameter `String`, so the invocation of the `f` function doesn't compile.

 In simple cases, subtype means essentially the same thing as subclass.
 For example, the `Int` class is a subclass of `Number`, and therefore the `Int` type is a subtype of the `Number` type.
 If a class implements an interface, its type is a subtype of the interface type: `String` is a subtype of `CharSequence`.